|

 Schmitter was credited with the severe damage or destruction of two factories, three barrage balloons

-and two aircraft. ca. 1942
+and two aircraft. ca. early 1942

 22 September 42